alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 ## Conclusion

-A theoretical framework of how concepts are manipulated is very useful to understand how the mind works, even if it is not backed yet by experiments or low-level observations;
+A theoretical framework of how concepts are manipulated is very useful to understand how the mind works.
-just by a bunch of anecdotal observations.
+It is not backed yet by experiments or low-level observations, just by a bunch of anecdotal observations.
+But it should be a promising approach for the study of the mind.

 ### Acknowledgements